johnpapa/vue-workshop/labs.md

 ---

 courseType: code
+categories: javascript, html, css, vue
 published: true
 public: true
-categories: javascript, html, css, vue
+showLabNumbers: true
+showExerciseNumbers: true

 ---

 # Course: Vue Fundamentals Workshop

-Authors: Dan Wahlin, John Papa

 In these workshop labs you'll learn about various Vue concepts that can be applied as you design and architect applications.

 Topics covered include:

 *   Tooling and setup
 *   Getting Started with Vue and the CLI
 *   Displaying Data and Responding to Events
 *   Displaying Lists and Conditional Content
 *   Interacting within a Component
 *   Component Communication
 *   Accessing Data
 *   Routing
 *   Managing State with Vuex

-## Lab 1: 1 - Your First Vue App
+## Lab 1: Your First Vue App

 This lab will walk you through creating your first Vue app.